-If you disagree with any of the chair's rulings or if you believe that the person who is speaking is not talking about the business being considered, you may raise a POINT OF ORDER and state your objection to the chair.
+- If you disagree with any of the chair's rulings or if you believe that the person who is speaking is not talking about the business being considered, you may raise a POINT OF ORDER and state your objection to the chair. - The chair then is required to rule one way or another on your point of order.